 - The Linguistic Data Consortium recruits language specialists to collect and review linguistic data.

-- Many community organizations need translation volunteers: for example, CAUSE, or Children Sports International.
+- Many community organizations need translation volunteers.

 - Concordia Language Villages offers summer teaching work.